-Route type: For all.
-This short walk links the Ravenglass and Eskdale Railway to Boot, with a resting place by the River Esk OS Explorer Map OL6
+Route type: Mainly a loop route for all with two spur path options for many.
+This route links the Ravenglass and Eskdale Railway Station to Boot, with resting places by St. Catherine’s Church and the River Esk.
+OS Explorer Map OL6

 Start point: Dalegarth station - grid ref.
 NY 173007